rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  and it is directional.
 *  So what we found is that for certain things,
 *  such as let's say an immune vaccination
-*  or learning and memory, if you are sleep deprived,
+*  or learning and memory,
+*  if you are sleep deprived,
 *  let's say the night after learning a specific task,
-*  and lots of people have done this,
+*  and lots of people have done this.
-*  so you are deprived the first night after learning,
+*  So you are deprived the first night after learning,
 *  and that first night we know is critical
 *  for consolidating and saving those memories.
-*  But then, the next day, I don't test you
+*  But then the next day,
-*  in the way I would normally do.
+*  I don't test you in the way I would normally do.
 *  Instead, I give you a full recovery night of sleep,
 *  or maybe I give you two full recovery nights of sleep,
 *  and then I test you.